seblavoie/After-Effects-Scripting-Sublime-Text-Package/README.md

 ## Installation

-Download and unzip in your Sublime Text 2 packages folder.
+1. Download and unzip in your Sublime Text 2 packages folder.

+2. Rename the folder to AfterEffects.

 The "Packages" directory is located at: